HumamAlwassel/DETAD/README.md

 # Diagnosing Error in Temporal Action Detectors (DETAD)
 This repository is intended to hosts the diagnosis tool for analyzing temporal action localization algorithms.
 It includes three analyses: false positive analysis, localization metric sensitivity analysis, and false negative analysis.
+Please take a look at our [DETAD paper](http://humamalwassel.com/publication/detad/), in which we first proposed this tool and presented an in-depth diagnosis of the state-of-the-art temporal action localization algorithms on both ActivityNet v1.3 and THUMOS14.

 <img src="http://humamalwassel.com/img/headers/detad.jpg">

 If you find any piece of code valuable for your research, please cite this work:
 ```
-@inproceedings{alwassel2018detad,
+@inproceedings{alwassel_2018_detad,
   title={Diagnosing Error in Temporal Action Detectors},
   author={Alwassel, Humam and Caba Heilbron, Fabian and Escorcia, Victor and Ghanem, Bernard},
-  booktitle={European Conference on Computer Vision},
+  booktitle={The European Conference on Computer Vision (ECCV)},
+  month={September}
   year={2018}
 }
 ```

-Please take a look at [our paper](http://humamalwassel.com/publication/detad/), in which we first proposed this tool and presented an in-depth diagnosis of the state-of-the-art temporal action localization algorithms on both ActivityNet v1.3 and THUMOS14.

 # How to run it?